Manny-op/Snake-Game/README.md

 5. Submit a pull request afterwards.

 ## To run
-- use the run.sh script within terminal once the JDK is installed
+- Use the run.sh script within terminal once the JDK is installed